apitoolkit/apitoolkit-landing/docs/get-started/index.md

 ## Integration

 To integrate APItoolkit into your project it is assumed that you already have an account.

-Go ahead to create a project and get your api key.
+If you do not have create one.
+After, Go ahead to create a project and get your api key.

 ## Configure SDK